 this left a lot of free space on the stick;

-on that free space I created (using fdisk
+on that free space I created (using fdisk) a second (ext4) partition.

 the local cache rather than the cache on the installed system.